How to Write Your First SQL Select Statement in DBeaver

 As you can see in the result set, there is a new row in the table with the correct data.

-In the same way, you can write and execute various queries and work with different SQL scripts by using SQL Editor.
+In the same way, you can write and execute various queries and work with different SQL scripts by using the SQL Editor.

 To learn more about all the features of this tool, check out our Wiki.